navio/theGuo/README.md

-# Hackathon Project
+# A Toolbox to create React Views using components.

-A UI to create UI using React.
+The Guo is a Hackathon Project developed to create React Views using React Components Libraries.

 ```shell
   yarn